Wenshan District: History

 In 1894 (late Qing era), the local gentry changed the name from "Fist Mountain" (拳山) to the more elegant "Fort Wenshan" (文山堡, from 文山秀氣).
 The greater Wenshan area (大文山區) is roughly the area of Bunsan District (文山郡), Taihoku Prefecture from the Japanese era.
 It included modern Wenshan district as well as Xindian, Shenkeng, Shiding, Pinglin, and Wulai.

 Republic of China

 After the handover of Taiwan from Japan to the Republic of China in 1945, the government divided the region into three areas, which are Jingmei, Muzha and Shenkeng on 1 March 1950.
 On 1 July 1968, Jingmei and Muzha townships were reassigned to Taipei City from Taipei County and later combined to become Wenshan District on 12 March 1990.

+Geography

+Wenshan District is surrounded by mountains on three sides, separating it from nearby areas in Taipei and New Taipei.
+The Jingmei River and Xindian River run respectively along the south and west of Wenshan District.

+Wenshan District is bordered to the north by Zhongzheng, Daan, Xinyi, and Nangang Districts in Taipei City.
+Wenshan District is bordered to the east and south by New Taipei City's Shenkeng and Xindian Districts, respectively.
+To the west across the Xindian River are Yonghe and Zhonghe Districts, also in New Taipei City.